The Ultimate Holiday Season Driving Guide – Tips For A Safe And Enjoyable Winter Road Trip

 • Consider renting a “party van” with a driver or a rideshare service to ensure safe transportation.

 During the holidays, especially New Year’s Eve, the demand for rideshare services and taxis is very high.
 Although they are usually a great way to get everyone home safely after drinking, they might not be the most practical options for you and your guests.
-In such cases, a private solution could be the best choice.
+In such cases, a private transportation solution could be the best choice.

 While holiday parties are a great time to cut loose and enjoy the company of your dearest friends, it’s essential to do so responsibly.
 If you know that you’re going to drink or that there’s a possibility you might drink, then you owe it to yourself to make sure you have a way to get home safely.
 Before you go out, make sure that you: